forestryio/forestry.io/hugo/content/blog/announcing-instant-previews.md

 Most static site generators have a `preview command` that allows for incremental updates.
 This makes your previews much faster.

-Now Instant Previews allows you to take advantage of these commands by running your own development server in our preview environment.
+Now, Instant Preview allows you to take advantage of these commands by running your own development server in the Forestry preview environment.

 ### Skip the Queue

-It gets even better, Instant Previews allow you to update regardless of what's in the queue.
-With the regular Preview system you can come into the position of waiting for your preview to be backed up in the queue behind other tasks.
+It gets even better, Instant Preview allows you to update regardless of what's in the queue.
+With the regular Preview system you can come into the position of having your preview request be backed up in the queue behind other tasks.

-With Instant Previews this bottleneck is removed, whether or not your previous jobs have been completed, your preview will be updated without delay and delivered as soon as it's ready.
+With Instant Preview this bottleneck is removed, whether or not your previous jobs have been completed, your preview will be updated without delay and delivered as soon as it's ready.

 ### Regular Previews vs Instant Previews

-The best way to show off the speed of Instant Previews is by seeing them in action.
-For this example we used our demo Jekyll site.
-You can import it [here](https://app.forestry.io/quick-start?repo=forestryio-templates/belkirk-jekyll-demo&provider=github&engine=jekyll).
+The best way to show off the speed of Instant Preview is by seeing it in action.
+For this example we used our [Belkirk-Jekyll-Demo](https://github.com/forestryio-templates/belkirk-jekyll-demo/) site.
+You can test and import it [here](https://app.forestry.io/quick-start?repo=forestryio-templates/belkirk-jekyll-demo&provider=github&engine=jekyll).

-_Regular Previews (\~14 seconds)_ 👇
+### _Regular Previews (\~14 seconds)_ 👇

 {{% screencast "regular-preview" %}}

-_Instant Previews_ (\~3 seconds)👇
+### _Instant Previews_ (\~3 seconds)👇

 {{% screencast "instant-preview" %}}